-Fixed Income: Despite the Fixed Income Market being much larger than the Stock Market, it’s surprising to see how little the Fixed Income weighting is across all wealth tiers.
-One can make the assumption that Fixed Income is an uninspiring tool to stabilize wealth, and can be considered a Liquidity+ investment.
+Despite the Fixed Income Market being much larger than the Stock Market, it’s surprising to see how little the Fixed Income weighting is across all wealth tiers.
+One can make the assumption that Fixed Income is an uninspiring tool to stabilize wealth.
+It can be considered a Liquidity+ investment.

-Managed Assets (Trust): It makes sense that the $10 million and $100 million levels have the highest percentage attributable to Managed Assets.
-It used to be that you could pass down all your assets estate tax free up to $11.58 million per person in 2021.
+It makes sense that the $10 million and $100 million levels have the highest percentage attributable to Managed Assets.
+You could pass down all your assets estate tax free up to $11.58 million per person in 2021.
 This amount is about double the estate tax threshold amount before the Tax Cuts And Jobs Act was passed in 2017.

-Real Estate (rentals/vacation properties): Notice how Real Estate has the largest weighting for those in the $1,000,000 net worth group, but drops off with higher wealth levels.
-In other words, Real Estate is one of the easiest ways to boost wealth to $1,000,000, but becomes less desirable as time goes on due to maintenance, hassle, and ongoing property taxes.
+Notice how Real Estate has the largest weighting for those in the $1,000,000 net worth group.
+However, real estate drops off with higher wealth levels.
+In other words, Real Estate is one of the easiest ways to boost wealth to $1,000,000.
+After that, it becomes less desirable as time goes on due to maintenance, hassle, and ongoing property taxes.

-The new CEO of Uber reportedly got a compensation package of around $200 million.
+When the current CEO of Uber joined, he reportedly got a compensation package of around $200 million.
 He didn’t have to come up with the idea, raise funds, and grind away for years for that type of money.
 All he has to do is be a good ambassador until he can sell all his stock after the company goes public.
 The current CEO of Google just sold stock worth $131 million and is getting another $340 million package.